 - In The Good, the Bad, the Weird, Do-won gets a bullet through the brim of his hat during the gun battle with Japanese Army, and Chang-yi shoots Tae-goo's aviator cap off his head just before the final showdown.

-- Quite a bit in Pirates of the Caribbean.
-In the first movie alone, Pintel shoots Gillette's hat off and Jack slices the feathers on Barbossa's hat in half (which thoroughly infuriates him).
+- In, Pirates of the Caribbean: The Curse of the Black Pearl, Pintel shoots Gillette's hat off and Jack slices the feathers on Barbossa's hat in half (which thoroughly infuriates him).

 - In The Diamond Age, when Hackworth gets mugged, his hat is horrendously damaged.

 - Happens to Psmith during a shoot-out in Psmith, Journalist.